lyz-code/blue-book/docs/linux/zfs.md

 Note: The value for a snapshot’s space referenced property is the same as that for the file system when the snapshot was created.

-You can display the amount of space that is consumed by snapshots and descendant file systems by using the `zfs list -o space` command.
+You can display the amount of space or size that is consumed by snapshots and descendant file systems by using the `zfs list -o space` command.

 ```bash
 # zfs list -o space -r rpool